Heat Pump systems can heat a home for less money than gas heating because typically 85% of the heating needs come from first stage heating.

 Dual fuel systems have first stage heat pump heating systems with second stage gas heating – which replace traditional heat strips.
 This can be package or split system with propane or natural gas.

-New system installations may qualify for up to $500 rebates through Berkeley Electric Cooperative’s Dual Fuel program.
+New system installations may now qualify for up to a $1000 rebate through Berkeley Electric Cooperative’s Dual Fuel program when switching from gas to duel fuel.

 Savings for customers on comparison> new home: